canpacis/scanner/readme.md

 s.Scan(p) // Don't forget to handle errors
 ```

-This will populate your structs fields with available values.
+This will populate your struct's fields with available values.